5 Best Text Editors For Web Developers

-“What is the best text editor for web developers?” — this questions bothers not only beginners but experienced developers as well.
+“What is the best text editor for web developers?” — this question bothers not only beginners but experienced developers as well.
 New software is launched regularly, client requirements are growing, your own skills are improving and you want to automate routine procedures for large projects and get as much as possible out of the box.
 In this article we talk about best text editors for web developers that currently exist out there.

 Sublime Text (Windows, Linux, Mac)

-Main advantages of Sublime Text:
+Key Features of Sublime Text:

 Here’re few handy Sublime Text plugins: